- Oops!Something went wrong.Please try again later.

 There was no major change to the consensus price target of US$54.50, signalling that the business is performing roughly in line with expectations, despite lower earnings per share forecasts.
 That's not the only conclusion we can draw from this data however, as some investors also like to consider the spread in estimates when evaluating analyst price targets.
 The most optimistic Arcus Biosciences analyst has a price target of US$70.00 per share, while the most pessimistic values it at US$40.00.
 This shows there is still some diversity in estimates, but analysts don't appear to be totally split on the stock as though it might be a success or failure situation.

-One way to get more context on these forecasts is to look at how they compare to both past performance, and how other companies in the same industry are performing.
-We would highlight that sales are expected to reverse, with the forecast 11% revenue decline a notable change from historical growth of 12% over the last five years.
-By contrast, our data suggests that other companies (with analyst coverage) in the industry are forecast to see their revenue decline 3.5% annually for the foreseeable future.
-The forecasts do look bearish for Badger Daylighting, since they're expecting it to shrink faster than the industry.
+Of course, another way to look at these forecasts is to place them into context against the industry itself.
+We would highlight that sales are expected to reverse, with a forecast 80% annualised revenue decline to the end of 2021.
+That is a notable change from historical growth of 101% over the last three years.
+By contrast, our data suggests that other companies (with analyst coverage) in the same industry are forecast to see their revenue grow 10% annually for the foreseeable future.
+So although its revenues are forecast to shrink, this cloud does not come with a silver lining - Arcus Biosciences is expected to lag the wider industry.